gnwl33/tictactoe/README.md

 ![](tictactoe.gif)

 ### Scope
-* Allow 2 players to play tic tac toe (Follow the rules of tic tac toe)
+* Allow 2 players to play tic tac toe
 * Have 3x3 grid on which the players can play
 * Allow the players to take turns marking spaces on the 3x3 grid
 * Recognize when a player has won and declare that player as victorious
 * Allow the user to start a new game
+* (Cannot mark cells that have already been marked, and cannot mark cells once a game has ended)

 ### Prerequisites
 [Node.js](https://nodejs.org/)